 Overview

-Andrew Holway's practice primarily involves representing owners, general contractors, subcontractors, building code inspectors, and sureties in litigation and arbitration.
-Andrew is well-versed in handling construction defect disputes, payment and lien foreclosure actions, complex commercial litigation, and post-arbitration award judicial proceedings including actions to confirm or vacate arbitration awards.
+Andrew is well-versed in handling complex commercial litigation, construction defect disputes, payment and lien foreclosure actions, delay claims, and post-arbitration award judicial proceedings including actions to confirm or vacate arbitration awards.
+Andrew also prepares and negotiates construction contracts and professional services agreements.

 Andrew is an active member of the Construction Law Section of the Hillsborough County Bar Association and the Florida Gulf Coast Chapter of Associated Builders & Contractors.